 Law Firm in India

-Allotment of Shares: Process under Companies Act, 2013
+Allotment of Shares in Indian Company: Process under Companies Act, 2013

-Allotment of shares is an appropriation of a certain number of shares to an applicant and distribution of shares among those who have submitted a written application.
+Allotment of shares is an appropriation of shares to an applicant and distribution of shares among those who have submitted a written application.

-Allotment of shares is an appropriation of a certain number of shares to an applicant and distribution of shares among those who have submitted a written application.
+Allotment of shares means appropriation of shares to an applicant and distribution of shares among those individuals who have given a written application.
 It is governed by the Companies Act, 2013 and rules & regulations incorporated therein.
 For listed companies whose shares are listed on the NSE and BSE or any other applicable stock exchanges in India and whose shares are freely tradable without any restrictions and subsidiary of listed companies, the provisions of SEBI Act, 1992 and the Securities Contracts ( Regulation) Act, 1956, are also applicable.

 MODE OF ALLOTMENT OF SHARES: